 Please remember, you have every right to expect that the BHSU student will complete the required hours of field experience and adhere to a mutually agreed upon schedule.
-If they are going to be absent, he/she must contact you.
-BHSU Pre-Student Teaching Practicum BHSU students should be under supervision at all times.
+If the BHSU student is going to be absent, he/she must contact you.
+BHSU Pre-Student Teaching Practicum students should be under supervision at all times and have not completed all the coursework in their program to serve as a substitute teacher during these six weeks.